Geoinformation-Winterthur/roadwork-portal-client/README.md

 Run `npx ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

 Example command to build for production environment (DO NOT USE THIS WITH GIT BASH):
-`npx npx ng build --configuration production --aot --outputHashing=all` => Before this command: INCREMENT VERSION NUMBER in package.json, package-lock.json and welcome.component.ts.
+`npx ng build --configuration production --aot --outputHashing=all` => Before this command: INCREMENT VERSION NUMBER in package.json, package-lock.json and welcome.component.ts.

 Example command to build for test environment (DO NOT USE THIS WITH GIT BASH):